hugerte/hugerte/.github/ISSUE_TEMPLATE/feature_request.md

 *Choose from nice-to-have, important or critical.*

 ## ❤️ Thank you
 Thank you for taking the time to submit us this feature request!
-Maybe you have another two minutes for quickly [filling out a survey](https://hugerte.org)?
-Just in case.
 _(Please delete this section.)_

 ---